Marketing91

 4. Patagonia

-Patagonia company was established in 1985 and is a socially responsible company for clothes.
-Patagonia has commitments to opposing fast fashion wear.
+Patagonia was established in 1985 and is a socially responsible clothing company.
+Patagonia is committed to opposing fast fashion wear.

 The company has adopted the famous campaign “Don’t Buy This Jacket” advertisement.
 The ethical marketing strategy of Patagonia has different facets: